methodphoto/methodphoto/lip2025/index.md

 ## Robin Barr

 Robin creates abstract images from shapes, lines, colours, and textures that he sees in the urban environment.
 He also has a passion for photographing architecture and extracting abstract shapes and patterns from buildings that he finds visually striking.
 During 2022 he printed a series of square format greeting cards of his architectural photography that have sold very well.
 He has also exhibited in several exhibitions since 2019, more recently in London, Halifax and Hebden Bridge.
-The two abstract photographs shown in this exhibition were taken on an iPhone in 2015.
-The first image is a section of weathered walkway on a bridge footpath in Montreal.
-The second is the top of a roadside salt box in Hastings.
-Robin's curious interest in photographing indistinguishable marks, weathered paint, and faded graffiti that appeal to him as abstract shapes and forms continue to this day.
-A current project if his involves photographing some of the many closed-up shopfronts across the country.

 Robin has been on a general photography and image hosting website called 'Flickr' since 2014.
 His name on there is 'No Great Hurry', he can also be also be found on there under the name 'Robin Maurice Barr'.
 Since he joined that site his abstract and architectural images have been viewed 7.5 million times.